Water Loss Audit Resources

 TWDB staff is available to work with utility managers in providing on-site water audit assistance.
 TWDB staff is able to perform consultant type work and review the water audit worksheet with utility managers so they may have an understanding on how the water audit benefits the utility.

 TWDB loans acoustical leak detection and ultrasonic flow meter testing equipment to help assist utilities identify leaks and determine flow rates.
-For more information and to borrow this equipment, please go here.
+How to borrow this equipment.

 Water Loss Audit and Leak Detection Workshops

-A water supplier may request a workshop at any time, however, TWDB staff requires a minimum of 10 participants and a meeting place with appropriate facilities to support the workshop.
+A water supplier may request a workshop at any time, however, the fulfillment of this request is subject to TWDB staff availability.
+In addition, TWDB staff requires a minimum of 10 participants and a meeting place with appropriate facilities to support the workshop.
 The participants may come entirely from within the water supplier's organization or from other interested water suppliers.

 - Water Loss Audit Worksheet Instructions

 - Guidelines for Setting a Target Infrastructure Leakage Index (ILI)

 - Water Loss Audit Manual for Texas Utilities (Updated March 2008)

 - Monthly Water Loss Report